Custom Search

 What is Northwind Traders database

 Northwind Traders Access database is a sample database that shipped with Microsoft Office suite.
-The Northwind database contains the sales data for a fictitious company called Northwind Traders, which imports and exports specialty foods from around the world.
-You can use and experiment with Access with Northwind database while you're learning and develop ideas for Access.
+The Northwind database contains sales data for a fictitious company called Northwind Traders, which imports and exports specialty foods from around the world.
+You can use and experiment Access with Northwind database while you're learning and developing ideas for Access.

 Northwind trader Access database switchborad